How to drive product adoption? Get 10+ tactics from our foolproof playbook

 All customers undergo a 6 step journey before purchase.
 If you’re aiming to drive product adoption — as you should be! — you must adjust your strategy accordingly to fit this customer journey:

 #3 Evaluation.
-Here, it’s common that users are still skeptical.
-Persuade them with strong use cases, social proof, and feature highlights that emphasize their benefits.
+Here, it’s common that users are still skeptical, especially as SaaS costs are rising 8% year-over-year.
+Persuade them with strong use cases, social proof, and feature highlights that emphasize their specific ROI and long-term cost-efficiency.

 What drives product adoption?
 4 of the biggest factors